lane711/sonicjs/README.md

 ## Features
+- **Extreme Performance**: By deploying your code and synchronizing your entire database across Cloudflare's vast edge network of over 200 nodes worldwide, SonicJs drastically reduces network latency.
 - **Auto-Generated CRUD Endpoints**: Define your data schmea and permission rules in code and SonicJs will automatically generate the associated endpoints at runtime (not using code generation like other tools)
 - **Admin UI**: Manage all data from the dynamic administrative console.
 This includes the ability to search and sort, edit, create new records, etc.
 - **Built on Astro**: The Admin UI leverages the power of Astro for fast and optimized static site generation.
 You can also build you website/app on top on this repo for a single front end/back end/API deployment.